TollyH/AssEmbly/Documentation/Language.md

 Attempting to assemble any of these three files would result in the assembler throwing an error, as each file ends up depending on itself as it resolves its import.

-### `#analyzer` — Toggling Assembler Warnings
+### `ANALYZER` — Toggling Assembler Warnings

 The AssEmbly assembler checks for common issues with your source code when you assemble it in order to alert you of potential issues and improvements that can be made.
 There may be some situations, however, where you want to suppress these issues from being detected.
-This can be done within the source code using the `#analyzer` directive.
+This can be done within the source code using the `ANALYZER` directive.
 The directive takes three operands: the severity of the warning (either `error`, `warning`, or `suggestion`); the numerical code for the warning (this is a 4-digit number printed alongside the message); and whether to enable (`1`), disable (`0`) or restore the warning to its state as it was at the beginning of assembly (`r`).

 After using the directive, its effect remains active until assembly ends, or the same warning is toggled again with the directive further on in the code.